MisterProtocol/RAND-editor/README.md

 bottom of the screen with the mouse to see what various editor commands do.

-N.b.: The editor does not support having its window resized.
-You must exit the editor, resize the window, and restart the editor.
-This feature is undergoing current development and will be supported in a future release.

 You can start the editor in two ways:

 1) `e filename` will edit the named file, or, if it does not exist, will ask you if you want to create it.

 2) `e` with no arguments will start up editing the last file you edited in the current directory, at the place in the file where you exited the editor.
 If you have not previously run the editor in the current directory, it will open a new file called `scratch`.

 The files in the "man" directory will give you much more extensive documentation on how the editor works.